 For the above-mentioned reasons, we do not consider this to be expedient, as greater differentiation would be at the expense of the comparability of the KIDs.

-One exception is OTC derivatives, for which - unless they are excluded from the scope of application - separate requirements are necessary (see Q28).
+One exception is OTC derivatives, for which - unless they are excluded from the scope of application - separate requirements are necessary (see above Q 28).